-A recent incident at Christ Church college, Oxford has been widely reported in the British press.
+A recent incident at Christ Church, an Oxford college, has been widely reported in the British press.
 This involved a student, Lavinia Woodward, who was studying to be a surgeon.
 In a reportedly drug-induced rage, she stabbed her boyfriend (whom she met over the internet) and was arrested and charged.
-The judge has deferred sentencing until September but is considering leniency in view of the fact that a criminal record involving the use of a knife could, as one can well imagine, adversely affect Woodward's future career as a surgeon.
+The judge has deferred sentencing until September but is considering leniency in view of the fact that a criminal record involving the use of a knife could, as one can well imagine, adversely affect Woodward’s future career as a surgeon.
 The Daily Mail on 17 May reported the story in an article by Josh White and Annabel Bagdi that drew an allusion to the Christ Church site of the incident as having been the same college where Anthony Blanche was dunked in the fountain by drunken students in Brideshead Revisited.
 But Anthony hardly suffered any grievous bodily harm; on the contrary, he rather enjoyed it.

 An opinion column by Simon Jenkins in The Guardian defends the judge’s decision in this case but argues that other offenders at early stages in their careers (who may lack the advantages of students at Christ Church) should be teated with similar leniency.
 He writes that the “whole saga sounds like a chapter from Evelyn Waugh’s novel Decline and Fall.”
 Well perhaps, but Scone College was a more humble venue than Christ Church, and no one has suggested that letting off the likes of Digby Vane Trumpington, who perpetrated the attack on Paul Pennyfeather, contributed to the general welfare.
 And Waugh contrived that even the wrongly convicted Pennyfeather escaped with only a few months of hard and returned to Oxford to pursue his career.